sreyanalla/airbnb-hunters/README.md

 ### Preparing the Data
 To ensure the data being used is clean and consistent we:
-1. Droped the null values
+1. Dropped the null values
-2. Droped unwanted, noisy columns
+2. Dropped unwanted, noisy columns
 3. Calculated critical metrics
-    * Average price per squarefoot
+    * Average price per square foot
     * Average price per AirBnb rental night
     * Sale price to nightly rental rate ratio
     * Percent Change (Year over Year) in sale price between 2016 and 2017